panurge-ws/ng-imago/README.md

      large="large.jpg"
      xlarge="xlarge.jpg"  />
 ```
 Each attribute checks for a corrispettive media query value (e.g.: 'medium' checks for 'only screen and (min-width: 768px)'.
-If the query matches, it will load image's url within the attribute.
+If the query matches, it will load the image's url within the attribute.

 For the default values of each attribute, please see below ([Defaults](https://github.com/panurge-ws/ng-imago#defaults-values)).